 - Research in my laboratory has been supported by a series of competitive grants from: ARC-Discovery (1), ARC-Linkage (4), GRDC (6; including via Salinity CRC and FFI CRC), HAL (7), ACIAR (1), Australia-India Strategic Research Fund (2), and others.

 - Member of The Australian Society of Plant Scientists (Discipline Rep. 2002 & 2003; Education Rep. 2005 & 2006; President Elect 2012; President 2013 & 2014)

 Member of International Society for Plant Anaerobiosis

 - My teaching focuses on responses and adaptations of plants to adverse environments, and the integration of processes from the cellular to whole plant levels.
 The relevance of such adaptations to plants in appropriate agricultural and natural systems are considered in the context of solving problems in these management systems.
 Inter-disciplinary approaches to problem solving are emphasized.
 Evaluations of the current scientific literature and group discussions are used as teaching tools.
-Laboratory-based teaching is an important component of my courses, since I am convinced that hands-on experience is valuable to students learning plant science.
-I currently supervise or co-supervise six PhD students, one Masters, and three undergraduate research students.
-Six PhD, one Masters, and 15 undergraduates have completed research projects under my supervision/co-supervision.
-I was awarded the Excellence in Teaching Award (Undergraduates) for the Faculty of Agriculture in 1997 and 2001.
+Laboratory- and field-based teaching is of importance, since I am convinced that hands-on experience is valuable to students learning plant science.
+I lecture in units in Biology (Level 1), Plant Physiology (Level 2), Plant Ecophysiology (Level 3).
+I supervise a cohort of PhD students and research project (Honours & MSc) students.

 - Research profile